Westnewton, Cumbria: History

 High status farmhouses were built at the western end, closest to the manor house (Westnewton Hall of the early 19th century, followed by Westnewton Grange in the mid 19th century) with buildings of lesser status to the east.
 At the eastern end the Aspatria to Silloth Road was flanked on one side by the Swan Inn and on the other by the Queen’s Head inn at the ford (now Raeburn House).
 One or two houses of quality were built at this end (Bridge End Farm and Croft View).

 The status of the village increased in 1848 when it was provided with a school for 84 children, but this was replaced by a grander building in 1858.
 The benefactor was John Todd, a Manchester businessman of some wealth who was a native of the village.
-He also built St Matthews Church in 1856, together with a Vicarage at the western end of the village (1858) and a row of four imposing houses opposite the school (St Matthew’s Cottages) presumably as almshouses or for other village worthies.
+He also built St Matthew's Church in 1856, together with a Vicarage at the western end of the village (1858) and a row of four imposing houses opposite the school (St Matthew’s Cottages) presumably as almshouses or for other village worthies.

 Historical records starting in the late 1800s show the overwhelming occupation of the residents to be agriculture-based, being predominantly farmsteads and their related businesses (smithying, stone-walling, quarrying, milling etc.), and this has probably always been the case.
 During the late 19th and early 20th centuries coal mining along the Solway coast provided a further source of employment.

 Prior to the introduction of motor transport, and particularly widespread car ownership, Westnewton would have been relatively self-supporting and a hive of economic activity, centred on agriculture but including a range of trades exchanged between the residents such as shoe-making, tailoring, merchandising, food production, cooking, and laundering.
 The church and the inns would be the hubs of community activity and social interchange.

 Westnewton was made a separate ecclesiastical parish in the late 1800s along with Langrigg and Mealrigg, with a total population of 443.
 It was made a civil parish in 1896.
 The population of the village itself had risen to around 400 by the start of the Second World War and has been boosted since the war by 'The Guards' housing estate at west end of the village.
 The Post House opposite the school is shown as being a Post Office (and village shop) by 1900.
 The village hall was built shortly after World War One (originally as the village reading room) next to Yew Tree House, and a new burial ground was opened next to the vicarage.

 The village now still retains many working farmsteads, interspersed with some modern houses and bungalows, but its character remains firmly agricultural.
 In 2014, a wind farm was built at Warwick Hall farm.